 Introducing Scheduler

 The Scheduler feature empowers you to automate your Lyzr agents to work autonomously, moving beyond manual triggers to consistent, scheduled operations.
-You can set specific recurring times for an agent to run and monitor its performance through historical execution data to ensure reliability.Configuration & Controls
+You can set specific recurring times for an agent to run and monitor its performance through historical execution data to ensure reliability.1.
+Scheduling Workflows (New)

 While setting up a scheduler, you have access to granular configuration options to customize how and when the agent operates:- Scheduler Name: Assign a specific name to the scheduler for easy identification within your dashboard.